step-security/secure-repo/README.md

 [![codecov](https://codecov.io/gh/step-security/secure-workflows/branch/main/graph/badge.svg?token=02ONA6U92A)](https://codecov.io/gh/step-security/secure-workflows)
 [![License: AGPL v3](https://img.shields.io/badge/License-AGPL%20v3-blue.svg)](https://raw.githubusercontent.com/step-security/secure-workflows/main/LICENSE)

+An open platform to update your CI/CD pipelines to comply with security requirements.

+Secure-Workflows has been used to fix high-risk security issues in Top Critical Open Source projects, for which StepSecurity was rewarded a Secure Open Source (SOS) reward.

-Secure-Workflows is an open-source API to secure GitHub Actions workflow files.
-It sets the minimum token permissions, pins Actions to a full length commit SHA, and adds a security agent to monitor the build process.
-Secure-Workflows will be demoed at Linux Foundation's Open Source Summit [SupplyChainSecurityCon](http://sched.co/11Pvu)!
+Secure-Workflows will be demoed at Linux Foundation's Open Source Summit [SupplyChainSecurityCon](http://sched.co/11Pvu).

 <p align="left">
   <img src="https://github.com/step-security/supply-chain-goat/blob/main/images/secure-workflows/SecureWorkflows4.gif" alt="Secure workflow screenshot" >
 </p>

-## What issues does Secure-Workflows fix?
+## What security issues does Secure-Workflows fix?

 Secure-Workflows API takes in a GitHub Actions workflow file as an input and returns a transformed workflow YAML file with the following changes.
 You can select which of these changes you want to make.